zulip/zulip-mobile/docs/howto/windows-wsl.md

    `choco install -y AndroidStudio`

+   In step "1.
+Install Android Studio", follow the instructions for when you are "already using Hyper-V".
+WSL 2 uses Hyper-V.  This means that instead of using "HAXM" for the Android emulator, you'll have it use the newer "WHPX".

 5. Go to the Windows Store and type the name of the Linux distro you would like to use with WSL.
 These instructions have been tested to work on Ubuntu and Debian GNU/Linux.
 When the page for your selected